RolfBremer/in-dexter/sample-usage.typ

     #index("The Entry Phrase")
 ```

 Entries marked this way are going to the "Default" Index.
-If only one index is needed, this
+If only one index is needed,
-is the only way needed to mark entries.
-In-dexter can support multiple Indexes.
-To
+this is the only way needed to mark entries.
+In-dexter can support multiple Indexes
-specify the target index for a marking, the index must be addressed.
+#index[Multiple Indexes].
+To specify the target index for a marking, the index must be
+addressed.

 ```typ
     #index(index: "Secondary")[The Entry Phrase]